 June is Men’s Health Awareness month.
-Studies show that men are far less likely to get an annual checkup or seek medical attention when they need it.
-Take charge of your health Take this month to make sure you’re in top shape for the things you enjoy—golfing, swimming, fishing, boating, travel, and family time.
+Studies show that men are far less likely than women to get an annual checkup or seek medical attention when they need it.
+Take charge of your health to make sure you’re in top shape for the things you enjoy.
 Schedule your checkup before the summer season kicks off.

 Many of the major health risks men face can be prevented with a healthy lifestyle:

-- Moderate alcohol consumption (no more than two drinks per day)
+- Limit alcohol consumption to no more than two drinks per day

 Prostate cancer is one of the most common cancers among men.
-Prostate cancer can be cured, when detected and treated early, so don’t delay!
+When detected and treated early, it can be cured—so don’t delay!

 Signs and symptoms of prostate cancer may include: